MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_all_day** - Used along with "meeting_duration" to specify if this is an all-day meeting.
 Helps us understand if there are any issues with actions performed on all-day meetings.

+- **is_every_meeting_online_on** - True if the users account is set to have online meetings on by default.
+Helps us understand if there are any issues with online meeting enabled calendars.

 - **is_location_permission_granted** – Whether user has granted system location permission to the app.
 If location permission is granted, the app can show extra utility information in the user interface.
 Knowing if location permission is granted will allow us to know how often the extra utility information is being shown to users.

 - **is_organizer** - Helps us understand if meetings are able to be edited and created by the organizer correctly.